KoljaB/TurnVoice/README.md

 ## Future Improvements

-- **Tranlation quality**: Add option to translate with OpenAI, DeepL API, other models.
+- **Translation quality**: Add option to translate with OpenAI, DeepL API, other models.
 Better logic than simply transcribe the frags.
 - **Voice Cloning from YouTube**: Cloning voices directly from other videos.
 - **Speed up to realtime**: Feed streams and get a "realtime" (translated) stream with voice of choice
 - **Open up the CLI**: Allow local Videos, Audios and even Textfiles as Input until down to turnvoice "Hello World"